Two Sisters (1797 ship): Career

 Two Sisters first appeared in Lloyd's Register in 1804.

 Lloyd's List (LL) reported in September 1804 that the French privateer Uncle Thomas had captured at 40°30′N 25°10′W two vessels, Mary, of Greenock, which had been sailing to Virginia, and Two Sisters, of Dartmouth, which had been sailing from Newfoundland.
 Polly brought into Penzance on 3 September 11 crew from the vessels.

 The French prize master sailed Two Sisters for Ushant.
-As she approached the port the French prize crew sighted some sails that they thought might be British naval vessels, and took to her boats, abandoning her, and her mate and a boy who had been part of the original crew and whom the French had kept onboard.
+As she approached the port the French prize crew sighted some sails that they thought might be British naval vessels, and took to her boats, abandoning her, and her mate and a boy who had been part of the original crew and whom the French had kept on board.
 The two had no compass, quadrant, or the like, and few provisions.
 The two were at sea for some 20 days before they succeeded in reaching Ilfracombe.
 LL reported that Two Sisters had been taken, retaken, and had come into Ilfracombe.

 The entry in LR carried the notation "captured", but struck through.